D76X/Loggers/Notes/IoT.md

    This is a low level solution.
 It is a class that connects a receiver to a partition for a consumer group but the logic to manage the state of the partition is not included in the base implementation.

 2. [Event Processor Host](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus.EventProcessorHost/)
    This inherits from the Event Hub Receiver but add some basic implementation to handle connect and disconnect, to manage the state of teh partition and to scale under load.
+Moreover, the Event Processor Host implemetation has a out-of-the-box scale-out model implementation.
+When a new EPH is created it acquires a lease for every partition.
+If another instance of a EPH is created for the same consumer gorup it will attempt to do the same and overtime the host reaches an equilibrium in which each processor leases about the same number of partitions that is there is an automatic load-balancing mechanism when using Event Processor Host.
+   Adding more EPHs created load-balanced parallelism and fault-tollerance there is scope to combine this with Akka.net.

 ---